Muzan67/Regex-Computer-Science/gist-template.md

 ## Summary - The basic international phone number validation

-A simple regex to validate a string against a valid international phone number format without delimiters and with an optional plus sign:
+The regex below validates a string against a valid international phone number format without delimiters and with an optional plus sign:

 /^\+?[1-9][0-9]{7,14}$/